-We believe children who contract PANS or PANDAS have a genetic predisposition for these syndromes, which are triggered by an environmental stressor, often an infection.
+We believe children who develop PANS or PANDAS have a genetic predisposition for these syndromes, which are triggered by an environmental stressor, often an infection.
 With PANS, that trigger is unknown.
-PANDAS is thought to be triggered by a Streptococcal infection and also can be caused by other illnesses.
-Blood tests conducted on children with PANS show the presence of particular antibodies—protein molecules that the body uses to fight off illnesses.
+PANDAS is thought to be triggered by a Streptococcal infection.
+Blood tests conducted on children with PANS may show signs of inflammation.
 We carefully examine the results in context of each child’s illness.

 How common is PANS/PANDAS?

 There hasn’t been a large population study on the incidence of PANS or PANDAS, so we don’t know how common they are.
-PANS and PANDAS are often overlooked by primary care doctors because of the assumption that there is not an underlying medical cause for the patient’s psychiatric symptoms.
-We see four to six PANS patients each week in our PANS service.
+PANS and PANDAS are often overlooked by medical doctors because of the assumption that there is not an underlying medical cause for the patient’s psychiatric symptoms.

 How is PANS/PANDAS treated?